btrettel/plint/plint-todo.md

 - Check for similarly named claim elements to help spot typos.
 Example: 16461817 2022-04-19
 - `--endings` flag: Possibly functional: `\b\w*able\b` words
 - `--endings` flag: Filter out these non-adverbs: <https://www.wordexample.com/list/ending-ly-not-adverbs>
-- Add feature to enable all commented out warnings
 - <https://www.ipwatchdog.com/2017/10/07/patent-drafting-101-say-mean-patent-application/id=88962/>
     - `(heating|cooking) [...] (to|at) (a|the) temperature`
     - `(heated|cooked) (to|at) (a|the) temperature`